Omar Hayssam

-Omar Hayssam (عمر هيثم, born January 3, 1963) is a Syrian-born Romanian financier who was sentenced in absentia to 20 years in prison after a Romanian court found him guilty of masterminding the kidnapping of three Romanian journalists in Iraq in 2005.
+Omar Hayssam (عمر هيثم, born January 3, 1963) is a Syrian later naturalized Romanian financier who was sentenced in absentia to 20 years in prison after a Romanian court found him guilty of masterminding the kidnapping of three Romanian journalists in Iraq in 2005.

 Early life

-Hayssam arrived in Bucharest as a student at the beginning of the 1980s, graduating from the Railroads, Roads and Bridges Faculty of the Bucharest Constructions Institute.
-He married Adela, had seven children, and became a Romanian citizen after the Romanian Revolution of 1989.
+Omar Hayssam was born in Syria in 1963 and lived there until the 1980's when he moved to Bucharest, Romania to study at the Railroads, Roads and Bridges Faculty of the Technical University of Civil Engineering of Bucharest.
+He married his Romanian wife, Adela, had seven children, and became a Romanian citizen after the Romanian Revolution of 1989.
 Hayssam continued doing business after 1989, which resulted in problems with the Financial Guard.

 Kidnapping

 In the kidnapping incident, Prima TV reporter Marie Jeanne Ion, cameraman Sorin Mişcoci, and Ovidiu Ohanesian, a journalist working for the newspaper România Liberă, were abducted on March 28, 2005 in Baghdad, where they were covering the Iraq War.
 According to reports, the group of kidnappers included Mahmoud Khaled Al-Omar, Abdel Jabbar Abbas Jasem Al-Samani, Ibrahim Yassin Kaathem Al-Jabouri, Omar Jassam Muhammad Ali Al-Salmani, and Yussef Munaf Muhammad Amin Al-Amin (the brother of Mohammad Munaf).
 On April 1, the kidnappers transferred the three journalists to the Mouadh Ibn Jabal Brigade, who locked them in the same cellar where Florence Aubenas, Hussein Hanoun al-Saadi, and five other hostages were held.
 The hostage-takers demanded the retreat of the 860 Romanian troops in Iraq in return for the journalists' release.
 The Romanian journalists were rescued after 55 days in captivity.

 Hayssam was arrested in Romania on April 5, 2005.
 Prosecutors charged him and Mohammad Munaf, the journalists' Iraqi guide and Hayssam's business partner, with organizing the abduction to help Hayssam escape organized crime charges.
 According to the prosecutors, Hayssam organized the kidnapping because he was being investigated in several cases of financial fraud, and was looking for a way to leave the country with a large sum of money.
 His businesses included mineral water bottling, shops, a car dealership and manufacturing.
 Romanian media speculated that Hayssam had hoped prosecutors would drop the organized crime charges when he presented himself as a go-between.
 He would then unblock his bank accounts, which had been frozen as part of the financial investigation, pay a fictitious ransom, and become a "national hero" when the hostages were released.